-EXISTING AND PROPOSED VIEWS FROM VIEW 11: NORTHWEST FROM CPSRA As with 2010 Tower Variant 3D, the 2024 Modified Project Variant would not substantially degrade the existing visual character or quality of the site or its surroundings, as seen from Viewpoint 11.
+As with 2010 Tower Variant 3D, the 2019 Modified Project Variant would not substantially degrade the existing visual character or quality of the site or its surroundings, as seen from Viewpoint 11.

-Figure 14 (Existing and Proposed Views from View 16: Southwest from Mariner Village) depicts the view of CP from View 16.
+Figure 24 (Existing and Proposed Views from View 16: Southwest from Mariner Village) depicts the view of CP from View 16.
 The short-range viewshed would include limited views of HPS2.
-Across the South Basin of San Francisco Bay, in the mid- and long-range viewshed, the shoreline of CPSRA would be visible.
-The mid-range viewshed would primarily consist of views of development at CP, including high-rise towers.
+Across the bay, in the mid- and long-range viewshed, the shoreline of CPSRA would be visible.
+The midrange viewshed would primarily consist of views of development at CP, including high-rise towers.
 The long-range viewshed would include views of the Bay shoreline and San Bruno Mountain.